rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-03-Codeaholics-the-first-hangover.md

 [Jona](https://twitter.com/jonatoni) was really interested to learn more on how to be a Linux system administrator that's why she is part of the Fedora Project and became the first Fedora Ambassador in Albania promoting this operating system in her country.
 On the other hand [Xheni](https://twitter.com/xh3n1) was really interested on security stuff and that's why she is studying Msc in Information Security and wants to become an ethical hacker.
 In the meanwhile, they have discovered the gender gap that exists in tech industry and especially in open source communities, something they don't face at their local hackerspace because 70% of the members are girls.
 That's why when they travel to different conferences they try to share the situation they have at Open Labs with other people to encourage them and feel more motivated.
 Even though not all the girls part of Open Labs know how to code, they are willing to learn, that's why Jona and Xheni want to help girls start coding and get them on board.
 Their future plans include establishing a Django Girls and Rails Girls local community, starting with some beginner workshops at Open Labs.

 ![image](/img/blog/2017/codeaholics_working.jpg)
 <div class="image-credits">Team Codeaholics - Working time!
-Photo: Kristi Progri (on the left) and Jona Azizaj (on the right), Creative Commons Attribution-Share Alike 4.0 International.</div>
+Photo: Kristi Progri and Jona Azizaj, Creative Commons Attribution-Share Alike 4.0 International.</div>

 ### __RGSoC, let's apply!__